wwwMADwww/ManuPathLib/Readme.md

 ![example](example.png?raw=true "example")

-Converting vector paths to series of dots or line segments "manually", no graphic library is used.
+Converting vector figures to series of dots or line segments "manually", no graphic library is used.

 Developed for my specific applications and not tested properly, use at your own risk.

 # Features

+- Figures: Ellipse, Rectangle, Path.
-- Primitives: Dot (for fills), line segment, cubic bezier curve.
+- Path Primitives: Dot, line segment, cubic bezier curve.
-- Fill rules: Even-odd, non-zero winding.
+- Transformations: Scale, Translate, Rotate, Matrix.
+- Stroke generator:
-- Divide primitives to specific segments number.
+  - Divide Path Primitives to specific segments number.
-- Divide primitives to segments of specific length with smooth transition from one primitive to the next within same Path.
+  - Divide Path Primitives to segments of specific length with smooth transition from one primitive to the next within same Path.
+- Fill generator:
+  - Fill rules: Even-odd, Non-zero winding.
   - Grid pattern fill with randomization.
-- Random fill.

 # Example

-No proper examples for now, but here is the test project [ManuPathTest](ManuPathTest).
-It loads one of the [SVG files](ManuPathTest/svg) as ManuPath primitives, converts these to the dots and lines and draws using <span>SFML.Net</span>.
+No proper examples for now, check the [ManuPathTest](ManuPathTest) project to see possible operations.

 # Thanks